 His Dark Materials season 3 release date

-It also seems likely season three will stick to having eight episodes, even though executive producer Jane Tranter had previously angled for a series four to properly tell the whole story.
+The final season will be made up of six episodes, even though executive producer Jane Tranter had previously angled for a season 4 to properly tell the whole story.

 His Dark Materials season 3 cast